 - Firstly, the barn must have been in agricultural use on 20 March 2013, (or in agricultural use within 10 years before applying for the change of use – whichever is the lesser);

-- If it has been built after 20 March 2013, it needs to have been in agricultural use for 10 years (so this route will only kick in after 2023);
+- If it has been built after 20 March 2013, it needs to have been in agricultural use for 10 years (e.g. this route will only kick in after 2023);

 - The building must be structurally capable of the conversion.
 New or reinforcing of the structure is not permitted, but an independent mezzanine floor can be allowed;

-- Permission won’t be granted if you have used your agricultural rights to build another structure since 20 March 2013 (or within 10 years if after 2023).
+- Permission won’t be granted if you have used your Class A or Class B agricultural rights to build another barn since 20 March 2013 (or within 10 years if after 2023).

 - You are allowed to build up to 5 dwellings per established agricultural unit (or farm).
 These can be split into smaller dwellings and larger dwellings.
 Smaller dwellings are up to 100m2 and larger dwellings 100-465m2.
 This means a theoretical maximum limit of 865m2;

 - The proposed conversion mustn’t be any larger than the current structure.
-While you are allowed to add some walls, windows, doors etc you will not get permission for any kind of extension.
+You are allowed to add new walls, windows, doors etc, but you will not get permission for any kind of extension.
+But you could get secure consent in the future.
 This is worth bearing in mind during the design process.

 Do I still have to apply to my Local Council?

-Yes, you need to go through a process called ‘Prior Approval.’
-This involves making an application to your local planning authority as they are the ones who determine whether your proposals are considered a ‘Permitted Development’ against the list of legal criteria.
-They will also need to consider if there are other factors to take into account, eg highways, contamination, access to services etc. Only once the approval is granted can you start the work.
+Yes, you cant just start work, you need to go through a process called ‘Prior Approval.’
+This involves making an application to your Local Planning Authority as they are the ones who determine whether your proposals are considered a ‘Permitted Development’ against the list of criteria.
+They will also need to consider if there are other factors to take into account, eg highways, contamination, access to services etc. The prior approval procedure requires Local Planning Authorities to make a decision within 56 days, this is often referred to as 'The 56-day rule'.
+Only once the approval is granted can you start the work.
 It is also important to be aware that new dwellings can attract Community Infrastructure Levy payments.
 Read more about Community Infrastructure Levy (CIL).

-It is important to remember that Bulding Control regulations still fully apply.
+It is important to remember that Building Control regulations still fully apply.